vg2507/Python-Viruses/README.md

 # Levels (how to unlock)
-0. To open manager, click «CTRL,SHIFT,ESC» or «CTRL,SHIFT,DEL»
+0. To open task manager, click «CTRL,SHIFT,ESC» or «CTRL,SHIFT,DEL»

 1. Easy virus.
 Just open task manager and close the process and delete exe file